 The Fairbanks Jr. of Union Depot is the Fairbanks I wish we could have had in Little Caesar.
 The talk of the time comes so naturally to Chick while the sensitive Joe Massera of Caesar seemed uncomfortable in his own skin and lacking any distinct color of the period.
 Witness Fairbanks' Chick so smoothly laying back on a couch spouting his outlook to Joan Blondell's Ruth and punctuating himself by flicking a gum wrapper away as carefree as he takes life in general.
 I could only picture Cagney with moves so fluid.
 Before meeting Ruth, Chick charms the waitresses inside the Depot and then tells off one of the young women on the make after spying a wad of bills in her stocking: "Your legs are fat enough without any padding."
 When he exits the men's room, his new respectable personality all in order, and a bum hits him up for a full buck, Chick is taken aback.
 He tells the man if he asked for a nickel he would have gotten it, but then this fellow earns his respect by telling him to spare the lecture and Chick pays out because he's impressed.

-Blondell's Ruth is typical pre-code Blondell in the sweet vein.
+Blondell's Ruth is typical pre-Code Blondell of the sweet vein.
 She's says she's been around, but Ruth is very naive, in fact it's her trusting nature which has put her in a spot, sending her to the Depot with hopes of corralling the $64.50 necessary to reach Vegas.
 Chick, moments after his encounter with the padded legs, takes a cynical approach with Ruth, but he's nonetheless very interested in beautiful young Blondell.
 Ruthie starts to get Chick down with her moping, but then sensing her fare money flying away she puts on a happy face and does her best to seduce him.
 When she can't go through with it Chick snaps, angered not because he's being deprived her charms, but because she was willing to put herself in such a position.
 He smacks her face and calls her a phony before asking what she would have done if he was some other guy who wouldn't have stopped when he did.
 It's this moment of honesty, despite the momentary outburst of violence, which brings about an understanding between Chick and Ruth.
-They're infatuated with one another, a casual pre-code style love/lust summed up by Chick's later telling her, "I think you're a swell little package."
+They're infatuated with one another, a casual pre-Code style love/lust summed up by Chick's later telling her, "I think you're a swell little package."

 An interesting subplot to Union Depot is Ruthie's motivation for fleeing New York--in Dr. Bernardi (George Rosener), Warner Brothers and First National Pictures bring us a real live screen pervert!
 Ruth sandwiches a medium build between Dr. Bernardi's most obvious physical traits when describing him to Chick: he walks with a limp and wears dark glasses.
 Bernardi claimed his glasses were for poor eyesight, and so he had Ruth read to him, but his books were unlike any others she'd ever encountered before and certainly not meant for mixed company.
 She always found him a bit strange, but he never touched her until one night when Ruth described him as having gone insane and he tried his best to grab hold of her.
 We hear the tale of Dr. Bernardi not long after seeing the menace himself exiting a cab and limping into the Depot, Ruth's story putting a name to the then unidentified figure.